Shipping courier delivering ecommerce packages

 Many ecommerce businesses offer free shipping in an effort to increase conversions, reduce cart abandonment rates, and build customer loyalty.

-- Increase your product prices to account for shipping costs
+1. Increase your product prices to account for shipping costs

 4. Expedited Shipping

-Offering expedited rates — including same-day or next-day delivery — enables you to meet the demands of customers who need (or want) their purchase fast.
+Offering expedited rates (including same-day or next-day delivery) enables you to meet the demands of customers who need (or want) their purchase fast.
+So, it's a good idea to offer expedited shipping, even if you charge more for it.

-5. Local Delivery
+5. Local delivery

+Many businesses offer special ecommerce delivery rates for local buyers within a certain radius or group of postal codes.
 This can be a great way to build customer loyalty and appeal to eco-conscious consumers keen to support local businesses.

 Ecommerce Shipping Costs: 4 Things to Consider